Account

 Top solar manufacturers in the world are Chinese, and among top Chinese brands there is always Trina Solar.
 What's the reason behind this company being so successful and continuously making the Top 5 of the largest solar companies?
 Let’s find out.
 We are going to take a close look at the Trina Solar product, evaluate its strong qualities and nitpick about every single weak point.
 Here comes our Trina Solar panels review.

 Trina Solar was founded in 1997 in Changzhou, China.
-It is a solar giant with over 20,000 employees around the world.
+It is a solar giant with about 50,000 employees around the world.
 The company consistently makes the Top 5 list of the world’s largest solar manufacturers.
 It is a member of the Silicon Module Super League (SMSL), the group of the world’s largest photovoltaics suppliers.
 The original six members are Trina, Canadian Solar, Hanwha Q CELLS, JA Solar, Jinko Solar, and Yingli Solar.

 Trina Solar is responsible for at least 21 world records in solar cell efficiency and production since 2011, according to the profile page of the company.
 The list of innovations that the company brought to the table include: